benyap/firestore-backfire/README.md

 The `import` command will import data to a Firestore instance.
 The `path` argument must be provided, and this should be a path to one of:

-- a local directory where the data should be imported from
+- a local directory where the data should be imported from (e.g. `./data-folder`)
-- (WIP) a path to a GCS bucket where data should be imported from
+- a path to a GCS bucket where data should be imported from (e.g.
-- (WIP) a path to an S3 bucket where data should be imported from
+  `gs://my-gcs-bucket`)

 The data should be in the `.snapshot` [format](#the-snapshot-data-format) (or the JSON version of it).